The GRA at a glance

 The Global Research Alliance on Agricultural Greenhouse Gases (GRA) was formed in 2009 to find ways to grow more food without growing greenhouse gas emissions.

 The GRA promotes international cooperation and investment in research to mitigate the effect of agricultural greenhouse gas emissions.
-The GRA continues to grow and its membership includes more than 60 countries from all regions of the world.
+The GRA continues to grow and its membership includes more than 60 countries.
 This includes many of the world's major agricultural producers.
 The GRA also partners with international and regional organisations that pass knowledge on to policy makers, the science community, and farming leaders.

 MPI supports GRA goals